What is a Customer Service Manager?

 A customer service manager is in charge of customer relations as well as the employees who provide them.
 Retail, manufacturing, and utility companies are just a few of the industries where these professionals can find work.
 Many people also work in call centers that are centralized.
 Customers’ satisfaction is usually the manager’s top priority.
 He is frequently called upon to resolve disputes involving customer service or merchandise complaints.

 The customer service manager typically trains the staff in good service techniques to keep customers happy and encourage them to return.
 Because the scope of complaints is usually broad, the manager frequently presents various scenarios to the employees to demonstrate how conflicts can be resolved most effectively.
-These role playing sessions frequently result in creative solutions suggested the staff.
+These role playing sessions frequently result in creative solutions suggested by the staff.

-Customer satisfaction is usually enhanced in a retail setting accurate processing of purchase transactions.
+Customer satisfaction is usually enhanced in a retail setting by accurate processing of purchase transactions.
 In most cases, the manager instructs the staff on all aspects of cash register operation.
 He teaches them how to process cash and check transactions as well as credit, debit, and gift card purchases quickly and correctly.

 If the company accepts returns, refunds, and exchanges, the customer service manager will most likely train the employees on how to handle them.
 On these transactions, he usually explains the restrictions and exceptions, as well as the paperwork required to ensure compliance with the store’s policies and procedures.